If you’ve been using the free Astra theme for awhile, it’s time to take a look at the Astra Pro Plugin.

 And when you can pick and choose exactly what you need, you end up with a leaner and faster-loading website.

-Let’s take a look at the free theme Links to Customizer Settings.
+Let’s take a look at the settings.

 From the Dashboard go to Appearance > Astra Options.